juxor/afaq/markdown/secI5.md

 individually as well as collectively.
-Being either past rebels who have been inspired with the spirit of liberty, or else habituated to enjoy freedom from their infancy, they are hardly to rest passive in view of what they feel to be wrong."_ [Kropotkin, **Act for Yourselves**, pp. 87-8]
+Being either past rebels who have been inspired with the spirit of liberty, or else habituated to enjoy freedom from their infancy, they are hardly to rest passive in view of what they feel to be wrong."_ [**Act for Yourselves**, pp. 87-8]

 Thus a free society would use direct action to resist the would-be ruler just as it had used direct action to free itself from existing rulers.
-It would be organised in a way which would facilitate this direct action as it would be based on networks of solidarity and mutual aid.
+An anarchist society would be organised in a way which would facilitate this direct action as it would be based on networks of solidarity and mutual aid.
 An injury to one is an injury to all and a would-be ruler would face a whole liberated society acting against him or her.
-Faced with the direct action of the population (which would express itself in non-co-operation, strikes, demonstrations, occupations, insurrections and so on) a would-be power seeker would find it difficult to impose themselves.
+Faced with the direct action of the population (which would express itself in non-co-operation, strikes, demonstrations, occupations, insurrections and so on) a would be power seeker would find it difficult to impose themselves.
 Unlike those accustomed to rulership in existing society, an anarchist people would be a society of rebels and so difficult to dominate and conquer: _"In the future society, Anarchy will be defence, the prevention of the re-establishment of any authority, any power, any State."_ [Carlo Cafiero, _"Anarchy and Communism"_, pp. 179-86, **The Raven**, No. 6, p.
 180]

- Anarchists point to the example of the rise of Fascism in Italy, Spain and Germany.
+Anarchists point to the example of the rise of Fascism in Italy, Spain and Germany to prove their point.
 In areas with strong anarchist movements the fascists were resisted most strongly.
-While in Germany Hitler was met with little or no opposition, in Italy and Spain the fascists had to fight long and hard to gain power.
+While in Germany Hitler took power with little or no opposition, in Italy and Spain the fascists had to fight long and hard to gain power.
 The anarchist and anarcho-syndicalist organisations fought the fascists tooth and nail, with some success before betrayal by the Republicans and Marxists.
-From this historical experience anarchists argue that an anarchist society would quickly and easily defeat would-be thugs as people would be used to practising direct action and self-management and would have no desire to stop.
+From this historical experience anarchists argue that an anarchist society would quickly and easily defeat would-be thugs as people would be used to practising direct action and self-management and would have no desire to stop practising them.
 A free people would quickly organise itself in self-managed militias for self-defence (just as they would during a social revolution to defend it -- [section J.7.6](secJ7.html#secj76)).

 As for self-management resulting in "charismatic" leaders, well the logic is astounding.
 As if hierarchical structures are **not** based on leadership structures and do not require a charismatic leader!
 Such an argument is inherently self-contradictory -- as well as ignoring the nature of modern society and its leadership structures.
 Rather than mass assemblies being dominated by leaders, it is the case that hierarchical structures are the natural breeding ground for dictators.
-All the great dictators the world have seen have come to the forefront in **hierarchical** organisations, **not** libertarian structured ones.
-Hitler, for example, did not come to power via self-management.
+All the great dictators the world has seen have come to the forefront in **hierarchical** organisations, **not** libertarian structured ones.
+Hitler, for example, did not come to power via a libertarian organisation.
 Rather he used a highly centralised and hierarchically organised party to take control of a centralised, hierarchical state.
-The very disempowerment of the population in capitalist society results in them looking to leaders to act for them and so _"charismatic"_ leaders are a natural result.
+The very disempowerment of the population in capitalist society results in them looking to leaders to act for them and so "charismatic" leaders are a natural result.
 An anarchist society, by empowering all, would make it more difficult, not less, for a would-be leader to gain power -- few people, if any, would be willing to sacrifice and negate themselves for the benefit of another.

- Our discussion on the power hungry obviously relates to the more general the question of whether ethical behaviour be rewarded in an anarchist society.
+Our discussion on the power hungry obviously relates to the more general question of whether ethical behaviour will be rewarded in an anarchist society.
 In other words, could an anarchist society be stable or would the unethical take over?

- It is one of the most disturbing aspects of living in a world where the rush to acquire wealth is the single most important aspect of living is what happens to people who follow an ethical path in life.
+One of the most disturbing aspects of living in a world where the rush to acquire wealth is the single most important aspect of living is what happens to people who follow an ethical path in life.
 Under capitalism, the ethical generally do not succeed as well as those who stab their fellows in the back, those who cut corners, indulge in sharp business practises, drive competitors into the ground and live their lives with an eye on the bottom line but they do survive.
 Loyalty to a firm or a group, bending over backwards to provide a service, giving a helping hand to somebody in need, placing friendship above money, count for nothing when the bills come in.
-People who act ethically in a capitalist society are usually punished and penalised for their ethical and principled behaviour.
+People who act ethically in a capitalist society are usually punished and penalised for their ethical, moral and principled behaviour.
 Indeed, the capitalist market rewards unethical behaviour as it generally reduces costs and so gives those who do it a competitive edge.

 It is different in a free society.
-Anarchism is based on equal access to power and wealth.
+Anarchism is based on two principles of association, equal access to power and wealth.
 Everybody in an anarchist society irrespective of what they do, or who they are or what type of work they perform is entitled to share in society's wealth.
 Whether a community survives or prospers depends on the combined efforts of the people in that community.
-Ethical behaviour would become the norm in an anarchist community; those people who act ethically would be rewarded by the standing they achieve in the community and by others being more than happy to work with and aid them.
-People who cut corners, try to exercise power over others, refuse to co-operate as equals or otherwise act in an unethical manner would lose their standing.
-Their neighbours and work mates would refuse to co-operate with them (or reduce co-operation to a minimum) and take other forms of non-violent direct action to point out that certain forms of activity was inappropriate.
+Ethical behaviour would become the norm in an anarchist community;
+those people who act ethically would be rewarded by the standing they achieve in the community and by others being more than happy to work with and aid them.
+People who cut corners, try to exercise power over others, refuse to co- operate as equals or otherwise act in an unethical manner would lose their standing in an anarchist society.
+Their neighbours and work mates would refuse to co-operate with them (or reduce co-operation to a minimum) and take other forms of non-violent direct action to point out that certain forms of activity were inappropriate.
 They would discuss the issue with the unethical person and try to convince them of the errors of their way.
 In a society where the necessities are guaranteed, people would tend to act ethically because ethical behaviour raises an individuals profile and standing within such a community.
 Capitalism and ethical behaviour are mutually exclusive concepts; anarchism encourages and rewards ethical behaviour.
 Needless to say, as we discussed in [section I.5.8](secI5.html#seci58), anarchists are aware that a free society would need to defend itself against whatever anti-social behaviour remains in a free and equal society and seeking to impose your will on others defines unethical and anti-social!

 Therefore, as can be seen, anarchists argue that a free society would not have to fear would-be thugs, "charismatic" leaders or the unethical.
 An anarchist society would be based on the co-operation of free individuals.
-It is unlikely that they would tolerate bad behaviour and would use their own direct action as well as social and economic organisations to combat it.
-Moreover, the nature of free co-operation would reward ethical behaviour as those who practice it would have it reciprocated by their fellows. and, if worse came to worse, they would defend their liberty!
+It is unlikely that they would tolerate such behaviour and would use their own direct action as well as social and economic organisations to combat it.
+Moreover, the nature of free co-operation would reward ethical behaviour as those who practice it would have it reciprocated by their fellows, and, if worse came to worse, they would defend their liberty!

 One last point.
 Some people seem to think that anarchism is about the powerful being appealed to **not** to oppress and dominate others.
 Far from it.
 Anarchism is about the oppressed and exploited refusing to let others dominate them.
 It is **not** an appeal to the "better side" of the boss or would-be boss; it is about the solidarity and direct action of those subject to a boss **getting rid of the boss** \-- whether the boss agrees to it or not!
 Once this is clearly understood the idea that an anarchist society is vulnerable to the power-hungry is clearly nonsense -- anarchy is based on resisting power and so is, by its very nature, more resistant to would-be rulers than a hierarchical one.

 So, to summarise, anarchists are well aware that an anarchist society will have to defend itself from both inside and outside attempts to re-impose capitalism and the state.
 Indeed, every revolutionary anarchist has argued that a revolution will have to defend itself (as proven in [section H.2.1](secH2.html#sech21), Marxist assertions otherwise have always been myths).
-This applies to both internal and external attempts to re-introduce authority.

 ## I.5.12 Would an anarchist society provide health care and other public
 services?

 It depends on the type of anarchist society you are talking about.
 Different anarchists propose different solutions.

 In an individualist-mutualist society, for example, health care and other public services would be provided by individuals or co-operatives on a pay- for-use basis.
 It would be likely that individuals or co- operatives/associations would subscribe to various insurance providers or